Learn all about the ladybug and the role they play in our flower and food gardens.

 Find Out Where to Buy Ladybugs

-The good news is, if you are unable to attract ladybugs in your garden you can always buy them.
-It may seem odd to some who have considered buying bugs, but its quite common in the gardening community.
+The good news is if you are unable to attract ladybugs in your garden you can always buy them.
+It may seem odd to some who have considered buying bugs, but it is quite common in the gardening community.

 How to Release Ladybugs in the Garden